agombolay/ribose-map/README.md

 * Calculate and plot the nucleotide frequencies of rNMP sites and up/down-stream from those sites

-* Create bedgraph files of data to be uploaded and visualized in any genome browser of choice and also plot the per-nucleotide rNMP coverage (given as percentage to allow comparison among libraries of different depth)
+* Create bedgraph files of data to be uploaded and visualized in any genome browser of choice and also plot the per-nucleotide rNMP coverage (given as a percentage to allow comparison among libraries of different depth)

 * Calculate the top 1% of rNMP sites and creates sequence logo plots for those sites